abhamidi-1234/Data-Science-Projects/README.md

   - Take a window of previous 100 days to use as training data and 101st day as output
   - Build Stacked LSTM neural network
   - Predict the stock price
+  - Plot an interactive stock price graph with predicted values